Graciela Iturbide: Style and influence

 Iturbide photographs everyday life, almost entirely in black-and-white, following her curiosity and photographing when she sees what she likes.
-She was inspired by the photography of Josef Koudelka, Henri Cartier-Bresson, Sebastiao Salgado and Manuel Álvarez Bravo.
+She was inspired by the photography of Josef Koudelka, Henri Cartier-Bresson, Sebastião Salgado, and Manuel Álvarez Bravo.
 Her self-portraits especially reflect and showcase Bravo's influence and play with innovation and attention to detail.
 Iturbide eschews labels and calls herself complicit with her subjects.
 With her way of relating to those she is photographing, she is said to allow her subjects to come to life, producing poetic portraits.
-She became interested in the daily life of Mexico's indigenous cultures and people (the Zapotec, Mixtec, and Seri) and has photographed life in Mexico City, Juchitán, Oaxaca and on the Mexican/American border (La Frontera).
+She became interested in the daily life of Mexico's indigenous cultures and people (the Zapotec, Mixtec, and Seri) and has photographed life in Mexico City, Juchitán, Oaxaca and on the Mexican-American border (La Frontera).
 With focus on identity, sexuality, festivals, rituals, daily life, death, and roles of women, Iturbide's photographs share visual stories of cultures in constant transitional periods.
 There's also juxtaposition within her images between urban vs rural life, and indigenous vs modern life.
 Iturbide's main concern has been the exploration and investigation of her own cultural environment.
 She uses photography as a way of understanding Mexico; combining indigenous practices, assimilated Catholic practices and foreign economic trade under one scope.
-Art critic, Oscar C. Nates, has describes Iturbide's work as "anthropoetic."
+Art critic, Oscar C. Nates, has described Iturbide's work as "anthropoetic."